-Table 6: Results for the IFRF furnace.
-Grid ($24 \times 20 \times 16$)

-when we increase the values of the relaxation factors we obtain a better convergence for the SIMPLER method than for the SIMPLE method.
+5.2.1.
+Coarse grid $(24 \times 20 \times 16)$.
+In this problem, the methods are terminated when the absolute sum of residuals of each variable is less than or equal to 10^{-3} .
+The finite volume grid consists of $24 \times 20 \times 16 = 7680$ points.
+The grid at the symmetry plane of the furnace is shown in Figure 1.
+The results are given in Table VI.
+For this problem, SIMPLE needs less iterations than SIMPLER.
+However, when we increase the values of the relaxation factors we obtain a better convergence for the SIMPLER method than for the SIMPLE method.
 The Krylov accelerated methods (GCR-SIMPLE(R)) are much more efficient.
-For GCR-SIMPLE the gain is a factor 2 in CPU time, whereas for GCR-SIMPLER the gain is a factor 3.5.
+For GCR-SIMPLE, the gain is a factor of 2 in CPU time, whereas for GCR-SIMPLER the gain is a factor of 3.5.

-5.2.2 Fine grid $(42 \times 37 \times 27)$
+5.2.2.
+Fine grid ($42 \times 37 \times 27$).
 We consider now a stop criterion such that the absolute sum of residuals of each variable is less than or equal to 10^{-4} .
-The finite volume grid consists of $42 \times 37 \times 27 = 41958$ points.
-The grid at the symmetry plane of the furnace is shown in Figure 2 and the results are given

-Figure 2: The symmetry plane of the furnace.
-Grid ($42 \times 37 \times 27$)

-method niter CPU time (hours)

-SIMPLER 11390 80.4

-GCR-SIMPLER 3124 26.7

-Table 7: Results for the IFRF furnace.
-Grid ($42 \times 37 \times 27$)

-in Table 7.
-Again the CPU time of GCR-SIMPLER is a factor 3 less than that of SIMPLER.
-In Figure 3 the convergence behavior of the SIMPLER method is given.
-In this simulation the reduction of the pressure residual is very slow.
+The finite volume grid consists of $42 \times 37 \times 27 = 41\,958$ points.
+The grid at the symmetry plane of the furnace is shown in Figure 2.
+High aspect ratios occur at the gas inlet ($\Delta x = 187 \text{ mm}$, $\Delta y = 3 \text{ mm}$, so $\Delta x/\Delta y = 62$).
+The convergence results are given in Table VII.
+Again the CPU time of GCR-SIMPLER is a factor of 3 less than that of SIMPLER.
+In Figure 3 the convergence behavior of the SIMLER method is given.
+In this simulation, the reduction of the residual is very slow.
 In Figure 4 the GCR-SIMPLER residuals are plotted.
 The horizontal scaling of both figures is different.
-For the GCR-SIMPLER method the pressure residual is between the other residuals.
-The computed velocities, temperatures, etc are the same for both methods.
-Temperature contours at the symmetry plane are given in Figure 5.
+For the GCR-SIMPLER method, the pressure residual is between the other residuals.
+In these figures no convergence rates for the turbulence variables, temperatures, and species

+Table VII.
+Results for the IFRF furnace.

-Figure 3: The absolute sum of the residuals for each variable using the SIMPLER method
+Figure 3.
+The absolute sum of the residuals for each variable using the SIMPLER method.

-Figure 4: The absolute sum of the residuals for each variable using the GCR-SIMPLER method
+Figure 4.
+The absolute sum of the residuals for each variable using the GCR-SIMPLER method.